JuliaImages/ImageMetadata.jl/docs/src/index.md

-# ImagesMeta.jl
+# ImageMetadata.jl

-ImagesMeta allows you to add metadata to images: for example, the date and time at which it was collected, identifiers for the location or subject, etc. This metadata is stored as a dictionary, and the `ImageMeta` type combines properties of arrays and `Dict`.
+ImageMetadata allows you to add metadata to images: for example, the date and time at which it was collected, identifiers for the location or subject, etc. This metadata is stored as a dictionary, and the `ImageMeta` type combines properties of arrays and `Dict`.